 Simple ways to include them in your daily diet: Currants can enhance the look of salads and are a wonderful addition to fruit jams and marmalades, too.

-An excellent source of potassium, and many other nutrients, a banana contains 1.1 grams of protein.
+An excellent source of potassium and many other nutrients, a banana contains 1.1 grams of protein.
 You can eat it whole or add it to pudding, cakes, smoothies, and more.

 Other Rich Sources of Protein

-In addition to fruits, you can get proteins from other important sources such as legumes and vegetables like sweet peas, broccoli, mushrooms, green beans, spirulina, and more.
+In addition to fruits, you can get protein from other important sources such as legumes and vegetables like sweet peas, broccoli, mushrooms, green beans, spirulina, and more.
 Milk and milk products such as cheese and yogurt are also good sources of protein.